iot-lab/ewsn2021/slides/getting-started/getting-started.md

 ## Next steps

-Let's continue with 3 more specialized topics to continue this tutorial.
-You can choose 1 between the 3:
+Let's continue with 3 more specialized tutorials.
+You can choose 1 out of 3 at your convenience:

 - [LwM2M](https://iot-lab.github.io/ewsn2021/slides/lwm2m): use 802.15.4 and IPv6 to interact with a LwM2M server